 We’re huge fans of the water and trail – but the community offers many more active and outdoor amenities for purchase, too.

-Keep up your workout routine at Big Canoe’s Fitness Center, a large facility equipped with a wide variety of cardio machines, free weights, a five-lane saline lap pool, and indoor tennis and racquetball courts.
+Big Canoe’s Fitness Center is a large facility equipped with a wide variety of cardio machines, free weights, a five-lane saline lap pool, and indoor tennis and racquetball courts.
 The Fitness Center also offers many professionally-led group exercise programs, including yoga, pilates, tai chi and zumba.

 Into golf?
 Book a tee time to play a fantastic round or two with mountains, forests, and streams as your backdrop.
 The beautifully manicured greens and fairways of Big Canoe’s three 9-hole courses meander through varied and challenging terrain.
 Practice greens and a driving range are also available near the fully stocked pro shop at the Big Canoe Clubhouse.